megkadr/MMO-mana-bar-detector/README.md

-Here's the updated guide with a new section for debugging the mana bar image, including instructions for measuring the size of the mana bar using PowerToys:

----

 # Auto Mana Skill Activator

 A Python script that automatically activates a specified hotkey when your in-game mana bar falls below 70%.
 Perfect for MMORPGs where mana management is crucial.